Whispering with cloud beings… A sprinkling from the skies at the Maya Temple of Lamanai.

 Situated along the banks of one of Belize’s largest and most impressive river networks, this once great city is now buried in a thick jungle.
 Though the ruins can be reached by road, they are best accessed by boat.
 The waters of the nearby New River wind from deep in the forests of Northern Belize and empties into the Corozal Bay to the East.
-Contrary to its contemporary name, this river is the very same ancient channel that provided food, transit and clean drinking water to the builders of Lamanai over 2000 years ago.
+Contrary to its contemporary name, this river is the very same ancient channel that provided food, transit, and clean drinking water to the builders of Lamanai over 2000 years ago.

 The name Lamanai comes from the Mayan Lama’an’ain meaning submerged crocodile – an animal of great importance to the ancient Maya.

 Maya art and myth depict the earth as positioned on the back of a large swimming reptile, often seen as a crocodile.
 Furthermore, the famous Maya God, Itzamná, carries the symbol of the crocodile and is associated with rain, sun, earth, fertility, and abundance.

 Because the Maya people depended on agriculture, this deity was of the highest importance.
 So high in fact, that the High Temple at Lamanai is said to be for this god of rains.
 Towering 33 meters into the sky, the High Temple offers a breathtaking view of the New River Valley and Lagoon.
 High atop this man-made mountain, ancient priests would have prayed to the sky-dwelling gods for a plentiful harvest.